-Operational procedures, mitigations, and protection measures are detailed in the 2008 guidelines for the suppression program, the Biological Assessment for the program, and the site-specific Environmental Assessments (EA) developed locally by the program.
-Unlike previous years, copies of EA's and Findings of No Significant Impact are not required to be sent to the Environmental Compliance Team.
+Operational procedures, mitigations, and protection measures are detailed in the Grasshopper Guidebook Provisional, published January 2008, the Biological Assessment for the program, and the site-specific EA developed locally by the program.
+Copies of EAs and Findings of No Significant Impact are not required to be sent to Environmental Compliance.
 Instead, a copy of the completed Part A, PPQ Project Planning and Reporting Worksheet is sufficient to show that such documents were completed.
-If the actual documents are needed for some unlikely reason, the appropriate personnel will be contacted.
+If the actual documents are needed, the appropriate personnel will be contacted.

 A checklist is provided on page A1; this checklist serves as self-certification that quality assurance and quality control (QA/QC) measures were adhered to for program treatments.
 A treatment-specific checklist will be completed for each treatment and signed by the State Plant Health Director or designee, indicating that all QA/QC activities were followed.
 QA/QC items in the checklist that are not relevant to the treatment should be marked as not applicable rather than checked.
 Significant deviations from any procedure should be recorded on separate sheets, along with any corrective actions taken, and attached to the checklist.
-At the conclusion of all program operations for the treatment season, send all signed checklists and attachments for each treatment to Bob Baca for inclusion in the Environmental Monitoring Report for the program.
-(For states that have multiple treatments, a single annual checklist may be submitted rather than separate checklists for each treatment.)
+At the conclusion of all program operations for the treatment season, send all signed checklists and attachments for each treatment to Kai Caraher for inclusion in the Environmental Monitoring Report for the program.
+States that have multiple treatments may submit a single annual checklist rather than separate checklists for each treatment.
 The checklist has been simplified from previous versions, but this does not mean that operational procedures have been reduced.
-Guidance documents detailing operational procedures, mitigations, and protection measures are referenced in the checklist, and those details are incorporated into the checklist by reference rather than being listed again redundantly.
+Guidance documents detailing operational procedures, mitigations, and protection measures are referenced in the checklist, and those details are incorporated into the checklist by reference.

-3. Collect data which can be used to evaluate whether or not the assumptions used in the Environmental Assessment (EA) and Environmental Impact Statement (EIS) are valid estimates of potential exposure of the public, program workers, endangered and threatened (E&T) species, or other sensitive environmental components to pesticides used by the program.
+3. Collect data which can be used to evaluate whether or not the assumptions used in the EA and EIS are valid estimates of potential exposure of the public, program workers, E&T species, or other sensitive environmental components to pesticides used by the program.